The Brand New Testament: Plot

 God lives in an apartment in Brussels which he shares with his meek wife and his 10-year-old daughter Ea, to whom he is emotionally and physically abusive.
 God is a grumpy sadist who created humankind specifically to have something to torment.
-He manipulates reality via a personal computer which he forbids his family from accessing.
-One day, Ea sneaks into his office and discovers how he has been mistreating humans.
-This enrages God who then whips Ea with his belt.
+He manipulates reality via the computer in his office.
+One day when he forgets to lock the door, Ea sneaks in, sees on the computer how God has been making humans suffer, and confronts him about it.
+He is furious and whips Ea with his belt.
 Ea decides to rebel against her father.
-She steals the key to His office and accesses the scheduled dates of death of every human in the world and releases the information to them via their portable telephones.
-Everyone with a cell phone receives a text message informing them exactly when they will die.
-Ea then locks God's computer and escapes from the apartment through a washing machine which provides a tunnel to the outside world.
-Wandering the streets of Brussels, Ea decides to follow in the footsteps of her brother Jesus and write a Brand New Testament as her contribution to the human race.
-She selects six apostles to narrate their life stories.
-She first enlists a homeless man, Victor, to be her scribe, since she cannot write well.
+Together with her brother Jesus, who secretly lives in their apartment disguised as a statue, she decides to go into the world, find six more apostles and have a "brand new testament" written.
+Ea steals the office key, accesses the database with all birthdays and times of death of every human in the world, and has the computer send a text message to each of them announcing their time of death.
+Then she randomly takes six persons' records from the database, puts a software lock on God's computer, and escapes from the apartment through their washing machine, which Jesus hacked to provide a tunnel to the outside world.
+Wandering the streets of Brussels, Ea first enlists a homeless man, Victor, to be her scribe, since she cannot write well, and then begins to find her six apostles to narrate their own life stories for the Testament.